-Alzheimer's disease is personal!
-Almost nine years ago, I lost my beloved mother, Paula Shmerler, to the ravages of this hideous illness.
-I vowed to her, and to my dear father, Edwin, that I would do everything I can to help eradicate Alzheimer's and other dementias.
+Nearly 10 years ago, I lost my beloved mother, Paula Shmerler, to the ravages of Alzheimer's disease.
+In our case, Mom's mind dissolved long before her body did and, by the end, we believe she was unaware of how dire her situation was.
+That made her passing no less bearable than all those lives lost in the last six months.
+After Mom's passing, I vowed to her, and to my dear father, Edwin, that I would do everything I can to help eradicate Alzheimer's and other dementias.
 There is simply nothing worse than watching a loved one forget your name, look past you with glazed-over eyes, lose the ability to speak and, quite simply, wither away right in front of you.

-Here's why Alzheimer's should be personal for you too.
 Right now, some five million Americans are living with the disease.
 By 2050, that number will escalate to 16 million.
 Alzheimer's is the sixth leading cause of death in the United States and the only disease in the top ten that cannot be prevented, cured or even slowed.
 In this year alone, the cost of caring for patients with Alzheimer's in this country will total $259 billion.
+Between 2000 and 2018, deaths from heart disease have decreased 7.8 % while deaths from Alzheimer's disease have increased a staggering 146 %.
 If you don't already know someone suffering from this disease, you will soon.
 It is a sad, unescapable fact that, as we age, we can't escape.
 Even worse, two-thirds of Alzheimer's sufferers are women, though we don't know why.
 We simply must do something now!
-Alzheimer's is an epidemic, the most urgent public health crisis of our time.

 Much love and thanks,